 When ordering testing for mitochondrial variation, patients should be counselled for the familial implications of testing.

 Variants in mitochondrial DNA are inherited maternally and so any individuals carrying variation in the MT-RNR1 gene may have affected family members.
-If their relatives (e.g. mother, siblings) also have a condition as per the eligibility criteria, they should also be informed so they can also access this test.
+If their relatives, such as mother or siblings also have a condition as per the eligibility criteria, they should also be informed so they can also access this test.

 Discussions with clinical genetic services may be beneficial.
 Consent to discuss results with other family members is required, so consider asking the proband (affected individual) to involve family members.